The economy was designed,

 Why the economy?

 The economy underpins nearly every aspect of our lives, environment and society.
 Simply put, it is the way we produce and provide for each other.
+Right now our economic system is not delivering wellbeing for people or planet.

 But, “the economy” is not a fixed or unchangeable system.
 Its rules and structures can be redesigned.